andrew/ultimate-awesome/README.md

 - [awesome-soc-analyst](https://github.com/st0pp3r/awesome-soc-analyst) - Online resources related to SOC Analysts.
 Incident investigation reference material, blogs, newsletters, good reads, books, trainings, podcasts, Twitter/X accounts and a set of tools relevant to the role of SOC analyst.
 - [awesome-optimizers](https://github.com/tianshijing/awesome-optimizers) - This repository is a meticulously assembled anthology of optimization algorithms, meticulously implemented in PyTorch, designed to cater to the diverse needs of the machine learning research community.
 - [tci-awesome](https://github.com/TIBCOSoftware/tci-awesome) - Showcase of awesome projects for TCI.
-- [awesome-tools](https://github.com/tsunejui/awesome-tools) - A curated list of tools and libraries I found.
 - [awesome-satysfi](https://github.com/uetchy/awesome-satysfi) - A curated list of awesome SATySFi packages, libraries, and resources.
 - [Awesome-UNAM](https://github.com/unamfi/Awesome-UNAM) - :octocat: A curated list of awesome engineering ecosystem, including UNAM Projects.
 - [grpc-protos](https://github.com/wenerme/grpc-protos) - A collection of grpc proto.